ibrado/jekyll-paginate-content/README.md

 [link]: https://ibrado.org/
 ```

-## Why do this?
+## Why use this?

-1. You want to split long posts and pages/articles into multiple pages, e.g. chapters
+1. You want to split long posts and pages/articles into multiple pages, e.g. chapters;
+1. You want to offer faster loading times to your readers;
-1. You want more ad revenue.
-Umm.
+1. You want more ad revenue;
 1. That's not enough? :stuck_out_tongue:

 ## Installation